Libočany: Beer

-The brewery from the 19th century produced beer even for US trade with a stock in New York.
-The Liebotschaner Beer was among four Bohemian beer brands exported to the USA (the others were Pilsner Urquell, Budweiser Bier, and Michelob).
+The brewery from the 19th century produced beer even for United States trade with a stock in New York.
+The Liebotschaner Beer was among four Bohemian beer brands exported to the United States (the others were Pilsner Urquell, Budweiser Bier, and Michelob).
 The latter beer, as well as Liebotschaner, was produced in the Saaz hops region.
 Several local American breweries have produced beer under the name of the village, or abbreviated to Lieb (e.g. Chattanooga Brewing Co. in Tennessee, Stegmaier Brewing Company, or Lion Brewery, Inc., Wilkes-Barre in Pennsylvania; Genesee's Liebotschaner Beer was pronounced best of Rochester's post repeal brews in 1932.

 The production of beer in Libočany ended after World War I when the Austrian-Hungarian Empire was dissolved and Czechoslovak authorities took over.
-The buildings of the brewery were demolished in 1939 (during the era of German occupation of Czech lands).
+The buildings of the brewery were demolished in 1939 (during the era of German occupation of Czechoslovakia).
 After World War II, in socialist Czechoslovakia, it was replaced by a collective farm.